Terkwood/delta-pack/README.md

 [Read the planning ticket](https://github.com/Terkwood/godot-incremental-patch/issues/2).

 [See the official docs](https://godot-es-docs.readthedocs.io/en/latest/getting_started/workflow/export/exporting_pcks.html) for more information on Godot Engine's support for live-reloading of PCK (game payload) files.

+## Setting up Cross-Compilation with Mac as Host

+You need to run [this script](setup-mac.sh) if you want to cross-compile from Mac to Linux.
+The SergioBenitez brew config is important.